AlphaJack/rusticlone/README.md

 bash tests/tests.sh
 ```

-You will need `rclone`, `rustic`, and `python-coverage` installed to run the test.
+You will need `bash`, `coreutils`, `python-coverage`, `rclone`, and `rustic` installed to run the test.
 Before running the test, make sure that you have no important files under "$HOME/.config/rustic".

 At the end, you can read a test coverage report with your browser, to see which lines of the source code were run during the test.

 ## Known limitations

-- You must specify **only one source folder per Rustic profile**, as Rustic 0.7.0 does not support array of sources.
-Wait for Rustic 0.8.0 and Rusticlone 1.2.0 before including arrays. ([feature request](https://github.com/rustic-rs/rustic/issues/1125#issue-2251075638))
-- Rustic **does not save file and permissions for the source location**, but only for files and folders **inside the source**.
-If you backup "/home/jack" with user "jack" and permission "0700", when you will restore it will have user "root" and permission "0755" ([intended behavior](https://github.com/rustic-rs/rustic/issues/1108#issuecomment-2016584568))
+- Rustic does not **save ownership and permission** for the source location, but **only for files and folders inside the source**.
+If you backup "/home/jack" with user "jack" and permission "0700", when you will restore it will have user "root" and permission "0755" ([intended rustic behavior](https://github.com/rustic-rs/rustic/issues/1108#issuecomment-2016584568))

 ## Contribute